Learning Center

 This kind of reader analysis goes far beyond finding the text’s introduction, body, and conclusion.
 After all, ALL texts have a beginning, middle, and end.
 What’s most relevant to determine the text’s structure is to note the KIND of details provided in the passage.

-For more examples of mentor text, check out these picture books and short passages.
+For more examples of informational text structures in mentor texts, check out these picture books and short passages.

 Students who just read to collect facts and git-r-done will always struggle to comprehend nonfiction text.
 But, with an understanding of text structure, readers break the information into manageable chunks from beginning to end in order to significantly improve comprehension.